 How to deal with distraction AND be productive

-Many productivity tips will advocate avoiding distraction.
-In practice this is near impossible.
-Even if you were to lock yourself in a padded cell(1) you also have fleeting off topic thoughts so distraction can come from within.
-So, instead of a fruitless attempt to avoid it, let’s just find the best way to deal with it.
+Many productivity tips will advocate avoiding distractions.
+In practice, this is near impossible.
+Even if you were to lock yourself in a padded cell, you also have fleeting off-topic thoughts so distraction can come from within.
+However, for some people, distractions come from others talking or from any other outside noises.
+If that’s the case, those people might benefit from their own space.
+By looking for some acoustic panels, those distracted by external noises can limit their distractions, increasing productivity.
+If you seem to struggle with distractions coming from off-topic thoughts, let’s try and find the best way to deal with it.
 My advice, jot it down in your notepad or software equivalent and get back to the task in hand as fast as possible.

 What this will mean is,

 - Don’t enter dates, priorities into the task list at that time